Variable Elimination in Hybrid Factor Graphs for Discrete-Continuous Inference & Estimation: Hybrid Bayes Networks Factor Graphs

-\section{Hybrid Bayes Network}
+\subsection{Hybrid Bayes Network}

-For a hybrid problem, we wish to perform probabilistic inference on systems with both continuous and discrete variables.
-Specifically, we are given a hybrid joint probability distribution $P(X, M, Z, Q)$ consisting of continuous states $X$, discrete modes $M$, and $Z$ and $Q$ are sets of measurements on continuous and discrete variables respectively.
+In this work, we are interested in hybrid problems which can be modeled using a \textit{Hybrid Bayes Network} \cite{Lerner01uai}.
+Concretely, we want to represent a hybrid joint probability distribution $P(X, M, Z)$, consisting of continuous states $X$, discrete modes $M$, and measurements $Z$, using a hybrid Bayes network, allowing us to perform probabilistic inference on systems of both continuous and discrete variables.

+A hybrid Bayes network is a directed, acyclic graph where each node is a conditional probability distribution of a variable $a_j$ on its parents $\Pi_j$.

-We wish to perform two tasks of interest to roboticists: \begin{enumerate} \item Compute the posterior distribution $P(X, M | Z, Q)$ of the states $X, M$ given the measurements $Z, Q$:
+This allows us to perform two tasks which are of particular interest to roboticists: \begin{enumerate} \item Compute the posterior distribution $P(X, M | Z)$ of the variables $X, M$ given the measurements $Z$:

 \item Infer the \textit{Maximum A Posteriori} estimate of $X$ and $M$